 Move Up Easily and Upgrade Magento 1.3 to 1.7 [Prezi]

 Every e-merchant knows that one of the determining aspects of the prosperity of an online store is an eCommerce platform it’s based on.
 However it is also important to keep in mind that besides choosing the fitting platform one should also stay up-to-date with its upgrades and new releases.
+Ensuring a smooth process often involves comprehensive migration preview services.
 Sometimes even a minor improvement can make a major difference for the success of the business.
 To be more specific, in this article, we reflect on the historical examples of Magento 1.3 and 1.7 releases, illustrating the constant need for platform upgrades.

 It’s not a secret that Magento is one of the biggest and most popular e-Commerce platforms in the world.
 Since its inception, it acquired a big community of users.
 One of the reasons it happened is the constant work of the developers to improve its functionality and launch new releases and upgrades.
 Each release is based on the experience of the users and is meant to make the management of the web store easier and the shopping more enjoyable.
+Understanding the nuances of such transitions is key, especially when considering potential benefits of a website migration.
 This underlines the need to constantly perform the upgrades to the newest version.

-Historically, merchants using Magento 1.3 found many new features available in 1.7 versions beneficial at the time.
+Historically, merchants using early Magento 1.x versions found many new features available in later 1.x versions, like 1.7, beneficial at the time.
 For those looking to move from older versions of Magento 1.x, exploring a comprehensive Magento 1 to Magento 2 upgrade guide is now essential.
-Some of the important improvements introduced with Magento 1.7 included :
+Some of the important improvements introduced with Magento 1.7 *once* included :

 • Now different base prices for different customer groups can be created.